ebtc-protocol/ebtc/README.md

 ### Temporary and slightly inaccurate TCR calculation within `batchLiquidateTroves` in Recovery Mode.

-When liquidating a trove with `ICR > 110%`, a collateral surplus remains claimable by the borrower.
+When liquidating a cdp with `ICR > 110%`, a collateral surplus remains claimable by the borrower.
 This collateral surplus should be excluded from subsequent TCR calculations, but within the liquidation sequence in `batchLiquidateTroves` in Recovery Mode, it is not.
 This results in a slight distortion to the TCR value used at each step of the liquidation sequence going forward.
 This distortion only persists for the duration the `batchLiquidateTroves` function call, and the TCR is again calculated correctly after the liquidation sequence ends.
 In most cases there is no impact at all, and when there is, the effect tends to be minor.
 The issue is not present at all in Normal Mode.

 There is a theoretical and extremely rare case where it incorrectly causes a loss for Stability Depositors instead of a gain.
-It relies on the stars aligning: the system must be in Recovery Mode, the TCR must be very close to the 150% boundary, a large trove must be liquidated, and the ETH price must drop by >10% at exactly the right moment.
+It relies on the stars aligning: the system must be in Recovery Mode, the TCR must be very close to the 150% boundary, a large cdp must be liquidated, and the ETH price must drop by >10% at exactly the right moment.
 No profitable exploit is possible.
 For more details, please see [this security advisory](https://github.com/liquity/dev/security/advisories/GHSA-xh2p-7p87-fhgh).

 ### SortedTroves edge cases - top and bottom of the sorted list

-When the trove is at one end of the `SortedTroves` list and adjusted such that its ICR moves further away from its neighbor, `findInsertPosition` returns unhelpful positional hints, which if used can cause the `adjustTrove` transaction to run out of gas.
-This is due to the fact that one of the returned addresses is in fact the address of the trove to move - however, at re-insertion, it has already been removed from the list.
-As such the insertion logic defaults to `0x0` for that hint address, causing the system to search for the trove starting at the opposite end of the list.
+When the cdp is at one end of the `SortedTroves` list and adjusted such that its ICR moves further away from its neighbor, `findInsertPosition` returns unhelpful positional hints, which if used can cause the `adjustTrove` transaction to run out of gas.
+This is due to the fact that one of the returned addresses is in fact the address of the cdp to move - however, at re-insertion, it has already been removed from the list.
+As such the insertion logic defaults to `0x0` for that hint address, causing the system to search for the cdp starting at the opposite end of the list.
 A workaround is possible, and this has been corrected in the SDK used by front ends.

 ### Front-running issues